OXID-eSales/oxideshop-user-documentation/installation/new-installation/running-setup.rst

 |schritt| Finish
 ----------------

 For reasons of security, set the :file:`config.inc.php` file into ``read-only`` mode.
+Activate a theme.
 Test the shop.

 1. Open the shell and go to the shop directory (by default, `/var/www/ocideshop/source/`).
-2. Execute the following command:
+#.
+Execute the following command:

    .. code:: bash